What Does an Architectural Drafter Do?

 What are the requirements to become an architectural drafter?

-High school graduates who want to be architectural drafters typically earn an associate of applied science in drafting degree or a certificate program from a community college or technical school.
+High school graduates who want to be drafters typically earn an associate of applied science degree in drafting or a similar certificate program from a community college or technical school.
 Both paths include instruction in design fundamentals, sketching and CAD software.

 How long does it take to become an architectural drafter?